maxtaco/tamejs/README.md

 There is one new language addition here, the `await { ... }` block, and also one new primitive function, `defer`.
 The two of them work in concert.
-A function must "wait" at the close of a `await` block until all `defer`s made in that `await` block are fulfilled.
-The primitive `defer` returns a callback, and a a callee in an `await` block can fulfill a defer by simply calling the callback it was given.
-In the code above, there is only one defer produced in each iteration of the loop, so after it's fulfilled by `setTimer` in 100ms, control continues past the `await` block, onto the log line, and back to the next iteration of the loop.
+A function must "wait" at the close of a `await` block until all `defer`rals made in that `await` block are fulfilled.
+The primitive `defer` returns a callback, and a a callee in an `await` block can fulfill a deferral by simply calling the callback it was given.
+In the code above, there is only one deferral produced in each iteration of the loop, so after it's fulfilled by `setTimer` in 100ms, control continues past the `await` block, onto the log line, and back to the next iteration of the loop.
 The code looks and feels like